 This is also known as commercial sexual exploitation (CSE).
 People usually think of it as something happening in the two thirds world (developing countries).
 However, CSE happens every day in the U.S., even in the Seattle area.
-In fact, According to Polaris Project, Seattle is listed in the top 20 for human trafficking cases reported by state for 2014.
+In fact, according to Seattle Pi, Washington is ranked at 13th in the nation for active human trafficking cases in 2020.

 In a 2008 study by Debra Boyer, 300 – 500 Seattle area youth were estimated to be involved in prostitution (p.
 5); however, in 2009, local law enforcement anecdotally saw an explosion of young girls involved in sexual exploitation.
 The number could be as high as 1,000.

 In that same study by Boyer, service providers reported an increase of 13 and 14 year olds involved in prostitution, and they saw increases in gang-affiliated prostitution and violence related to prostitution (pp. 5 – 6).

 Being in “the life” has exposed local survivors of CSE to repeated physical and sexual violence by sex buyers, pimps, intimate partners, and others who take advantage of their vulnerability (Pham, 2012, p.
 17).